 Musculoskeletal Ultrasound (MSK)

 Musculoskeletal (MSK) diagnostic ultrasound is an injury assessment modality that uses sound waves to create images of painful or injured areas in the body.
 This technique provides high resolution images.
 Musculoskeletal ultrasound is known to be effective in improving the care of patients with a variety of musculoskeletal injuries.
 Although MRI dominated as an imaging procedure for many years in North America, musculoskeletal ultrasound is now emerging as an affordable alternative to MRI.
-Historically this technique was developed in the German-speaking countries, mainly Germany and Switzerland, and is now being utilized throughout Europe.

 It is safe: Ultrasound imaging is safe, noninvasive and without risk factors.
 It can also be used in patients when MRI is contraindicated.
 There is no radiation involved and can therefore be used repeatedly if clinically necessary.